monsterkrampe/crystal/docs/generator.md

 The generator is written in Crystal and is located in the `bin` directory.
 It is initialized in the generator file which is located in the `bin` directory.
-From there is it calling the GeneratorHelp class which is located in the `bin` directory.
+From there it is calling the GeneratorHelp class which is located in the `bin` directory.

 From there is the method `check_config` called it checks so the exercise given exists in the `config.json` file.
 If it doesn't so will it raise an error.
 After that is `get_remote_files`, it will get the `canonical-data.json` for the exercise and gives errors if it can't find it.

 After that is `toml` called it will get the toml file and it goes through each line and check if a line starts with `[` and ends with `]` if it does so will it att the uuid to an array.
-If a line include `include = true` it will remove the last uuid from the array.
+If a line includes `include = false` it will remove the last uuid from the array.
-Meaning writing multiple `include = true` will remove multiple uuids from the array.
+Meaning writing multiple `include = false` will remove multiple uuids from the array.

 Then is that array with uuid feed into the `remove_tests` method.
 The method will go through each case and check if the uuid from the case is in the array.
 If it is not so will it remove the case from the json file.
-After that it will return the json variable.
+After that, it will return the json variable.

-After that is the template file read and given to the Liquid template engine with the json variable.
+After that is the template file read and given to the ECR template engine with the json variable.
 The template engine will then generate the test file.

-After that is the test file written to the `spec` directory, and then will it format the file with `crystal tool format`.
+After that is the test file written to the `spec` directory, and then it will format the file with `crystal tool format`.
-After the file is formatted so will another formatter be ran which is written in house.
+After the file is formatted so will another formatter be run which is written in-house.

-That will look for places where a `array`, `hash` or `tuple` is written on one line and then it will format it to be on multiple lines.
+That will look for places where an `array`, `hash`, or `tuple` is written on one line and then it will format it to be on multiple lines.
-This is done since it is easier to read.
+This is done to make long collections easier to read.
 It goes through each character on the line and after a specific length it will check if the next character is a `,` and that is not under a nested structure.
 If it is so will it add a new line by adding `\n`.
 After that is the new line returned and then will the file be formatted again with `crystal tool format`.